Page

 Let's look at how to structure a page like this in more detail.

-In our schema, we've decided to create a generic Page model that can be used for different kinds of web pages, for example, a home page, marketing pages, landing pages, etc. The Page model is our starting point where we make a lot of our modeling decisions.
+In our schema, we've decided to create a generic Page model that can be used for different kinds of web pages, for example, a home page, marketing pages, landing pages, etc. See an example Page model below:

 Within the Page model we define the following fields: